brson/treasuretree/solana-hackathon.md

 and transaction signing.

-I figure out just by hunch that I was incorrectly telling Solana to require a signature from by program account key, which was derived from my program ID, and for which I don't have the secret key to sign with.
+I figure out just by hunch that I was incorrectly telling Solana to require a signature from my program account key, which was derived from my program ID, and for which I don't have the secret key to sign with.
 I change my corresponding `AccountMeta` declaration: